sgttwld/pr_func/README.md

 F.vars                                      # list of the variables, here: F.vars = ['x','y']
 F.r                                         # positions of the vars in dims, here: F.r = [0,1]
 ```

-Examples of how to use `pr_func` for efficiently implementing Blahut-Arimoto type algorithms can be found [here](https://github.com/sgttwld/blahut-arimoto).